damir385/test-lab1/README.md

 3. Click "Run workflow"
 4. Fill in the required inputs:
    - **action**: Choose one of the following:
-     - `deploy`: To add a new deployment or update an existing one
+     - `deploy`: To create a new configuration file or update an existing one
-     - `delete`: To remove a deployment
+     - `delete`: To remove a configuration file
-     - `update`: To update replica count and/or chart version for an existing deployment
+     - `update`: To update replica count and/or chart version in an existing configuration file
    - **namespace**: Specify the Kubernetes namespace to deploy to
    - **replicaCount**: Specify the number of replicas (required for `deploy` action, optional for `update` action)
    - **chartVersion**: Select the Helm chart version to use (required for `deploy` action, optional for `update` action):